|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

-There is no water present to release hydrogen and thus cause hydrogen explosions such as occurred at Fukushima.
+There is no water present to release hydrogen and thus cause hydrogen explosions such as occurred at Fukushima Daiichi.

-FNRs must be sited on local bedrock high points to ensure that the reactors are physically stable in an earthquake and that the contained sodium will never be exposed to flood water.
+FNRs must be sited on local bedrock high points to ensure that the reactors will remain physically stable in a violent earthquake and to ensure that the contained sodium will never be exposed to flood water.